-NEC drafts its obligations in the present tense.
+NEC drafts its obligations in the present tense, with an over-arching clause which states that ‘the contractor shall act as stated in this contract’ (clause 10.1).
 So instead of:

-My 500-Word Contract™ is drafted on the basis that it does not cover every eventuality or potential cause of dispute.
-It may not keep the parties away from the courts, but then it is not designed to be a safety net.
+My 500-word contract is drafted on the basis that it does not cover every eventuality or potential cause of dispute.
+Like any contract, it cannot guarantee that the parties will avoid disputes and stay away from the courts, but then it is not designed to be a safety net.
 It is meant to help the parties understand their obligations and work together.

 Which would you prefer?